• 01616 966 229

 The CQC’s reported prosecutions have covered a variety of offences including:

-1. Section 10 of the Health & Social Care Act 2008 – Carrying out a regulated activity without registration
+1. Section 10 of the Health & Social Care Act 2008: carrying out a regulated activity without registration

-2. Regulations 12 & 22 of the Health and Social Care Act 2008 (Regulated activities) Regulations 2014 – Failure to provide safe care and treatment resulting in avoidable harm or a significant risk of avoidable harm
+2. Regulations 12 & 22 of the Health and Social Care Act 2008 (Regulated activities) Regulations 2014: failure to provide safe care and treatment resulting in avoidable harm or a significant risk of avoidable harm

-3. Regulation 13 of the Health and Social Care Act 2008 (Regulated activities) Regulations 2014 – Failure to safeguard people from suffering any form of abuse or improper treatment while receiving care and treatment
+3. Regulation 13 of the Health and Social Care Act 2008 (Regulated activities) Regulations 2014: failure to safeguard people from suffering any form of abuse or improper treatment while receiving care and treatment

-4. Regulation 16 & 22 of the Health and Social Care Act 2008 (Regulated activities) Regulations 2014 – Failure to notify the CQC
+4. Regulation 16 & 22 of the Health and Social Care Act 2008 (Regulated activities) Regulations 2014: failure to notify the CQC

-5. Regulation 20A of the Health and Social Care Act 2008 (Regulated activities) Regulations 2014 – Failure to display CQC performance ratings
+5. Regulation 20A of the Health and Social Care Act 2008 (Regulated activities) Regulations 2014: failure to display CQC performance ratings

-6. Section 64 of the Health & Social Care Act 2008 – Failure to provide information which the CQC considers is necessary or expedient to have for the purposes of any of its regulatory functions.
+6. Section 64 of the Health & Social Care Act 2008: failure to provide information which the CQC considers is necessary or expedient to have for the purposes of any of its regulatory functions.

-In all of the 85 listed prosecutions, all but one pleaded ‘guilty’ with the remaining one being found ‘guilty’.
-The fines imposed have ranged from £500 to £2,533,332.
+The fines imposed have ranged from £100 to £2,533,332.
 This is quite a wide range but this is due to the fact that for some offences, the Magistrates Courts have the power to order unlimited fines, whereas the courts are limited in the fines that can be imposed in other offences.

 These fines are also based on a number of factors including the seriousness of the offence; culpability; the actual harm caused; and the company’s annual turnover or an individual’s financial circumstances.
 It is also important to note that, if the offence is accepted, credit for an early guilty plea can lead to a deduction of up to a third off the total fine.
 However, it is abundantly clear that the fines issued in CQC prosecution cases can be significant and no doubt severely affect a provider’s ability to continue to invest in and maintain their care business.